 Extra Credit: There is no extra credit for any reason.
-All points must be earned on the homework, tests, and the final examination.
+All points must be earned on the homework, quizzes, tests, and the final examination.
 I do not "curve" scores.
 That, too, is extra credit.
 You get the points you earn.

 Make-Up Work: There are no make-up grades for any reason.
-Students having an absence for any reason on the day homework is due must complete that assignment on time online.
+Students having an absence for any reason on the day homework or a quiz is due must complete that assignment on time online.
 Students having an unexcused absence on the day of a test will receive a grade of zero for that test.
 Students having an excused absence on the day of a test will have their test average entered for the missed grade.
 This may only be done once.
 Absences must be excused before they occur except in extraordinary cases, such as active military duty, jury duty, or hospitalization.
 Being sick, short of being hospitalized, is not an excuse.
 If you anticipate being absent from class for a religious holiday, it is your responsibility to notify me in advance.

-Homework: There are four homework assignments found on MyOpenMath which has been integrated into CourseDen.
+Homework: For each section of our text, there will be an accompanying homework assignment found on MyOpenMath which has been integrated into CourseDen.
 Do not create an account in MyOpenMath for this course.
+Deadlines for each section will be found on CourseDen with each assignment throughout the semester.
+Homework will be scaled to count two hundred points.